No-Bake Rum Balls You Can Make in 15 Minutes

 Preparation

-In a food processor, pulse the toasted nuts and cookies for about half a minute until they resemble coarse crumbs.
+Pulse the toasted nuts and cookies in a food processor for about 30 seconds until they resemble coarse crumbs.

-Transfer the mixture to a large bowl, add the powdered sugar, ground allspice, and salt.
-Mix all the ingredients until you have a uniform mass.
+Transfer the crumb mixture to a large bowl and add the powdered sugar, ground allspice, and salt.
+Mix until uniform.

 Pour the syrup and rum into the dry mixture.
-Use a spatula to knead the mixture into a pliable dough.
+Use a spatula to knead everything into a pliable dough.

-Using a tablespoon, scoop out some of the soft mixture and roll it into a ball, placing it on a large plate.
+Scoop the soft mixture with a tablespoon and roll it into balls, placing each on a large plate.
 Repeat with the remaining dough.

-Pour sugar into a bowl, add the rum balls, and roll them around to coat evenly with the sweet topping.
+Pour the granulated sugar into a bowl, add the rum balls, and roll them to coat evenly.

-Place the nut candies back on the plate and refrigerate for at least 2 hours to set.
-These no-bake rum balls can be stored in the fridge (in an airtight container) for up to a week.
+Place the coated rum balls back on the plate and refrigerate for at least 2 hours to set.
+Store in an airtight container in the refrigerator for up to a week.

 Rum Ball